 NATIONAL MAKING LIFE BEAUTIFUL DAY

-National Making Life Beautiful Day is observed annually on June 11.
-It is a day dedicated to encouraging and celebrating men and women who are making life beautiful.
-Whether you’re creating beauty through building relationships or helping others achieve personal success, one small action can lead to a ripple effect, making life beautiful not just for yourself, but for those around you, too.
+National Making Life Beautiful Day on June 11th dedicates a celebration to those who make life beautiful.
+Whether you’re creating beauty by building relationships or helping others achieve personal success, your actions create a ripple effect, making life beautiful not just for yourself, but for those around you, too.

 Apriori Beauty – Amanda Stewart 949-525-9500